Every day, many residents in Montgomery County are going hungry.

 Composting offers numerous environmental and agricultural benefits.
 For starters, composting redirects organic waste away from landfills.
 When organic waste is stored in landfills, it generates a greenhouse gas called methane.
 According to the Environmental Protection Agency, methane is 25 times more potent than carbon dioxide in terms of its heat trapping capacity.

-Rise N Shine Foundation is providing composting service to 9 Elementary schools in MD.
-The program collects food waste during school lunch hours and haul it back to composting sites.
+Rise N Shine Foundation 's composting program collects food waste during school lunch hours and haul it back to composting sites.